EmmmmDeee/ReconRadar/README.md

 - Email addresses in various formats
 - Phone numbers (international and local formats)
 - Physical addresses with intelligent pattern matching

+### IDCrawl Integration

+Leverages the power of idcrawl.com to find additional profiles:

+- Automated browser-based scraping using Playwright
+- CAPTCHA detection and avoidance
+- Browser fingerprint randomization
+- Stealth techniques to prevent detection
+- Graceful fallback to direct method when browser automation is not available
+- Comprehensive data extraction from search results

 ## Contributing